Underwater sports: Olympic Games

 therefore could not be considered to bring additional value.

 Paralympic Games

 As August 2013, there has been no Paralympic competition by any underwater sport, even as a demonstration.

 World championships and world cups

+In 2007, CMAS organised the inaugural world games for underwater sports by combining the world championships of the sports it governed into one event.
+This ultimately failed, and the 2007 event was the only one ever organised and played.